Marvel’s Jessica Jones returns to Netflix on Friday 14th June 2019.

-As season two opens, New York private investigator Jessica Jones is trying to put her life back together after the events of season one, while also dealing with her new-found notoriety after killing tormentor Kilgrave.
+As season three opens, New York private investigator Jessica Jones is trying to put her life back together after the events of season two, while also grappling with her feelings about the death of her mother and betrayal by her best friend, Trish.

 Krysten Ritter has become of Netflix’s leading stars after appearing in Jessica Jones and Marvel spin-off The Defenders.
 Before landing the role, she starred in US sitcom Don’t Trust the B—- in Apartment 23 and was a season two regular in Breaking Bad.
 She also guest-starred in Gilmore Girls between 2006 and 2007 as Rory’s friend Lucy.